Gbukaa/security_week/kubernetes/k8s-further-challenges.md

 # K8s Further Challenges

+In these challenges you will learn through direct experience how Kubernetes can help with automating the deployment and management of containerised applications.

+More specifically, you will learn:

+- How to deploy an application onto a Kubernetes cluster
+- How to use Kubernetes to scale a running application
+- How do make applications running on a Kubernetes cluster accessible outside the cluster
+- How to use gain visibility into the inner workings of the cluster and the applications running on it

 ## Introduction

 You will work in pairs (you may have to work solo if we're odd numbers!) to tackle a series of challenges that will help you enhance your knowledge working with K8s locally.